oyamo/weblate-translation-assistant/README.md

 # Oyasis-Weblate-translation-assistant-Python

 A python tool/module for connecting to your weblate projects to enable translation without using a browser.
 Can be intergrated with bots and web apps

-Use the example usage below
+Make sure you have the following python modules in your environment **requests, lxml,bs4, re, random**

 ```python
 from Oyasis import oyasis